Avocado Oil Mayo

 Notes

-- This recipe is not specifically meant for celiac individuals.
+• This recipe is not specifically meant for celiac individuals.
 Instead this is meant for gluten sensitive individuals.
-It is not recommended for individuals with celiac.
+Celiac individuals need to take extra precautions.
+This recipe is not meant for vegan individuals, instead for dairy sensitive individuals.

-- Nutritional information listed is an estimate.
+Nutritional information listed is just an estimate.